-The major feature of learning throughout 2023 was the introduction of a large scale Professional Learning program called 'Writing Across the Curriculum".
+The major feature of learning throughout 2024 was the continuation of a large scale Professional Learning program called 'Writing Across the Curriculum".
 Stemming largely from the work completed in Mildura by the College Principal between 2010 and 2013, the program borrowed heavily from the text "The Writing Revolution" by Hochman and Wexler, and was a natural evolution of the Science of Language and Reading (SOLAR) involvement with La Trobe University the college had pursued since 2021.
 Five key curriculum leaders were responsible for developing the Professional Learning Program for La Trobe Campus and Olympic Village campus.
 The Pavilion School Campus - while not directly involved in the PL program, maintained their own level of progress towards improving writing for their learners.
 The combined data from both La Trobe and OV campuses for Writing Teacher judgements shows that at every year level, there were significant "tails" in student achievement in Writing.
 With percentages below expected levels at 48% of the campus for La Trobe and 57% for Olympic Village.
-In the short space between Semester 1 2023 and Semester 2 2023, these below expected levels had fallen to 40% for La Trobe Campus and 53% for Olympic Village Campus.
+Since Semester 1 2023 below expected levels had fallen to 40% for La Trobe Campus and 53% for Olympic Village Campus.